- Iranian official says Jason Rezaian and Yeganeh Salehi are among three journalists held

 Muslims worldwide mark this day each year to remember the plight of the Palestinians.
 Several foreign journalists are in Tehran to cover the event, which includes an anti-Israel demonstration after the Friday prayers.

-According to CPJ research, there are 35 journalists in prison in Iran.
+, there are 35 journalists in prison in Iran.

 The organization also highlights past instances in which Iran has detained international journalists, including the case of U.S. freelancer Roxana Saberi.